Rudolphina Menzel: Biography

-Rudolphina Menzel immigrated with her husband Dr Rudolph Menzel to Palestine in 1938.
+Rudolphina Menzel immigrated with her husband Dr Rudolph Menzel to Palestine-Eretz Israel in 1938.

 Scientific career

 She was asked by the Haganah for help in setting up a dog section (forerunner to what would become Unit Oketz).
 Dr. Menzel found that the standard breeds used for guarding, tracking and other tasks were unable to cope with the harsh climate and terrain, so she sought an alternative, turning to the local pariah dog.

 She began a redomestication program of the pariah dogs living on the outskirts of settlements and with the Bedouin in the desert.
 She collected puppies and adults, and found them to be highly adaptable, amenable to domestication, and quick to learn.

 Menzel's Canaan Dog breeding program was concentrated with the Institute where a foundation of kennel-raised Canaan Dogs was established, carrying the name "B'nei Habitachon".

-In 1965, she exported the four Canaan Dogs to the United States, and later sent specimens of the breed to Germany.
+In 1965, she exported four Canaan Dogs to the United States, and later sent specimens of the breed to Germany.

-Menzel sent a male Canaan Dog to Mrs Connie Higgins in the United Kingdom.
+Menzel sent a male Canaan Dog to Mrs. Connie Higgins in the United Kingdom.
 In 1964, Mrs. Higgins had already acquired a female puppy from a wild litter in Damascus, and on 28 December 1969, she bred the first known litter of Canaan Dogs born in the United Kingdom.

 In 1970, Shaar Hagai Kennels, located near Jerusalem, worked closely with Dr. Menzel in the development and breeding of the breed, and continued her work after her death in 1973.